swcoughlan/ssd-aok-analysis/README.md

 ## Exact Matches

-It is possible that the enumerator entered “other” for D.new_settlement and then wrote a settlement that already existed.
+It's possible that the enumerator entered “other” for D.new_settlement and then wrote a settlement that already existed.
 These cases are easy to find.
 If this situation occurs, it is an error during data collection/cleaning and should therefore be addressed in a cleaning log